gregwalker-pexip/pexKiosk/README.md

 Additional Work:
 1. A call timer could be implemented to provide automatic call disconnect after a set interval (e.g. 60 minutes)
-2. Sometimes the mobile remote browser needs to be refreshed (page swipe) after re-visiting same page.
+2. Sometimes the mobile remote browser needs to be refreshed (page swipe) after re-visiting same page
+3. Add device selection capability (although wanted to keep it simple so have avoided)